netlands/PhotoSync/README.md

 ## Disclaimer

 I am far from a professional programmer.
 I made this for personal use and posted it here in case someone else has a similar problem.
-Feel free to re-use the code and extend the functionallity, but use the app at your own risk.
+Feel free to re-use the code and extend the functionality, but use the app at your own risk.

-Copy functionallity is implemented using standard JavaScript filesystem functions, and although there is an option to delete files from the camera I strongly advise against this as it is always better to be safe than sorry when working with data.
+Copy functionality is implemented using standard JavaScript filesystem functions, and although there is an option to delete files from the camera I strongly advise against this as it is always better to be safe than sorry when working with data.

 The actual connection to your camera depends on the operating system or a third-party app so I suggest to check for any known issues before using.